• Skip to primary navigation

 Home Rentals

 There are plenty of places to stay using AirBnB in Portage la Prairie!
-Our choice is this private suite that’s found on a farm just outside Portage la Prairie.
-You can’t beat staying in the country yet being within and easy drive to the downtown centre, especially when the suite is so cozy and comfortable.
+Our choice is this private suite on the banks of the Assiniboine River.
+You can’t beat being surrounded by nature yet being within an easy drive to the downtown centre, especially when the suite is so cozy and comfortable.
 There’s even a fire pit to enjoy those cool prairie evenings.

 Camping